bioidiap/bob.ip.binseg/doc/evaluation.rst

 =============================

-If you would like to test your own data against one of the pre-trained models, you need to instantiate one of:
+If you would like to test your own data against one of the pre-trained models, you need to instantiate :py:mod:`A CSV-based configuration

-* :py:mod:`A CSV-based configuration <bob.ip.binseg.configs.datasets.csv>`
+<bob.ip.binseg.configs.datasets.csv>`
-* :py:mod:`A folder-based configuration <bob.ip.binseg.configs.datasets.folder>`

 Read the appropriate module documentation for details.

 .. code-block:: bash

-   $ bob binseg config copy folder-dataset-example mydataset.py
-   # or
    $ bob binseg config copy csv-dataset-example mydataset.py
    # edit mydataset.py to your liking
    $ bob binseg predict -vv <model> -w <path/to/model.pth> ./mydataset.py